Sunil Pokharel: Career

 After returning from his study in NSD, Pokharel established Aarohan Gurukul, the first drama school in the country.
 He is the artistic director of Aarohan Theatre Group and Principle of Gurukul: school of theatre.

 Family

 Sunil Pokhrel is the elder brother of Nepalese pop singer Sugam Pokhrel.
+He and Badri Adhikari met Nisha Sharma while she was still at school.
+They had cast her sister as the lead in their production and they wanted a girl to play her sister.
+Nisha was cast despite her sister's worries that the job would distract her from her studies.
+Nisha became a successful actor, the chancellor of an acting academy (and his wife).